WonderFU-Tom/learngit/readme.txt

 git is free and popular
 git is good
-git has a mutable index called stage git tracks modifications of files
+git has a mutable index called stage git tracks modifications of files creating a new branch is quick